epfl-cs358/2025fa-mklego/README.md

 Printing :
 - To export your LEGO project: open the desired project and go to File > Export as lgcode.
 - To print your LEGO structure, export it as lgcode, store it in a SD card and transfer the file to the printer.
 Then, you can set the printer and launch the build through the printer's screen interface.
-- You will be asked to show on the screen where your dispensers are placed and then the real printing will commence!

-Screen Interface:
-- Home Screen: you can select to either go to print or to settings
-- Settings: Silent mode: If you do not want to hear the screen beep, Calibrate: Calibrate the x, y, z axis and the rotation (please do it before printing anything), Back: Get back to main menu (Home)
-- Print menu: Press Files to chose a file to execute and Back to get back to Home.
-If on files chose which file to execute.
-- File execution: If .TXT file the screen will play a music corresponding to the file.
-If .LG or .LGCODE file the model will be printed

 ### Pipeline